Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The S. Mark Taper Foundation Imaging Center offers the full range of X-ray studies, including fluoroscopy, which is a specialized X-ray procedure that uses a contrasting agent to more clearly image the body's interior.

-Most X-rays require no preparation.
-For information on specific fluoroscopy studies, including preparations, please click on the links below:
+Most X-rays and fluoroscopy studies require no preparation.
+The exceptions include: Barium Enema, Upper GI and Upper GI Small Bowel, Esophagram, and Intravenous Pyelogram (IVP, kidney X-ray).
+For preparation information on specific fluoroscopy studies, including preparations, please click on the links below:

 - Abdomen x-ray